 From the Western Ghats in 2019, InDEC went to the Himalayas in 2020

-Nalini Tanguturu
+Nalini Tanguturu.

 Associate Director, Montessori Elementary Course

-Coordinator, SchoolScape, centre for educators
+Coordinator, SchoolScape, Centre for Educators

 Nalini Tanguturu comes from a technology background, with ten years of professional IT experience in India and the USA.